Wikia/guidelines/Python/ProjectOrganization.md

 **`myproject/myproject/__init__.py`**

 This file is what makes the directory into a Python package.
-A Python pacakge is simply a directory that contains a file with this name.
+A Python package is simply a directory that contains a file with this name.
 This file should typically be fairly empty.
 Sometimes you'll see people put all of their code in here, but that is frowned upon.